brettfazio/OpenSesame/artifacts/sprint8_responsibilities.md

 **Danny:** Added satellite option for MapActivity and added new four map themes for users to choose from.
 Added and worked on AccountList update and delete functionalities.
 Added unit tests for it.

 **Juleeyah:** Edited and finalized map themes and created a customized UCF map theme.
+Changed markers to match the Settings generated color theme for easier readability.